mhoffmann1/heroes_map_generator/README.md

 - fix Global AI being connected to same nodes - DONE
 - enable double connections - DONE
 - potential conneciton points should have full pool - DONE
+- avg link per node in main - 3 seems to much -> reduce to 2 or make it dependent on number of main nodes - DONE (set to 2, no extra logic for now)
+- AI placement enable start/main/both/random to random map (currently only works for balanced) - DONE
+- AI placement main in balanced aggregates to much on the same nodes - DONE
+- add easy, normal, hard for AI players -> provide them extra resources in their starting tiles

 # Bugs